The Passenger Pigeon

 Conservation - Too Little, Too Late

 Many thought the passenger pigeons would always be numerous, but there were a few who saw the problem to come.
 In 1857, a bill was introduced in the Ohio legislature to protect the species.
 The committee that studied the issue reported "The passenger pigeon needs no protection."
 It wasn't until forty years later that Michigan became the first state to fully protect them.
 The last known one in the wild was shot in Laurel, Indiana in 1902.

 The Cincinnati Zoo opened in 1875 and is the second oldest in the nation, after the Philadelphia Zoo.
-Charles Whitman from the University of Chicago had some success breeding passenger pigeons, and sent some birds to the Cincinnati Zoo, where they attempted unsuccessfully to breed passenger pigeons in captivity.
+Charles Whitman from the University of Chicago had some success breeding passenger pigeons, and sent some birds to the Cincinnati Zoo.
+Despite four live hatchings in 1880, they were ultimately unsuccessful to sustain a breeding flock in captivity.
 The last male died in 1910, and $1,000 was offered for another male, which was never claimed The last survivor was Martha, who died on September 1, 1914.
 In 1866, less than fifty years earlier, a flock one mile wide and 300 miles long was reported in southern Ontario.
 It was estimated to contain 3.5 billion passenger pigeons.

 After she passed away, Martha was packed in ice and shipped to the Smithsonian Museum, where she was analyzed and preserved.
 Periodically she appears in exhibits there, most recently in the 2014-2015 exhibit "Once there were billions."
 In 1974 she returned to the Cincinnati Zoo for the Passenger Pigeon Memorial dedication ceremony.
 One of their original 1875 buildings, a pagoda style structure that served as an aviary, now tells the story of the passenger pigeon.
 There is also a statue of Martha at the zoo.